ANALYTICS SOLUTIONS2025-09-13⏱️ 4 min read

 "Should your business consider streaming analytics of its big data?"

-With the increasing deployment of this form of analytics, your business managers may have raised this question in the recent past.
+With the increasing deployment of this form of analytics, your business managers may have raised this question recently.
 If you have not concluded yet, read on.

-Without a doubt, this branch of analytics has made inroads in the past two years and gets more popular with every passing day.
+This branch of analytics has made inroads in the past two years and is becoming more popular every day.

 Further, 13.4% said they planned to buy stream processing software.